cdmdotnet/Manatee.Trello/docs_source/usage/supplying-your-own-json-serializer.md

 - `JsonSerializeAttribute` - Indicates that a property should be serialized if a value is present.
 Also exposes an `IsRequired` boolean property to indicate whether Trello requires this property.
 - `JsonSpecialSerializationAttribute` - Indicates that Trello expects special serialization for a given property.
 Refer to the [Trello API documentation](https://developers.trello.com/v1.0/reference#introduction) for more information regarding these properties.

 Lastly, many of the DTO interaces implement `IAcceptId`.
-These DTOs may be received as mere the entity's ID string instead of the entire body.
+These DTOs may be received as merely the entity's ID string instead of the entire body as an object.
 When a string is received, it must be deserialized as the full object with only the `Id` property populated.
 When an object is received, deserialize all applicable properties and set the `ValidForMerge` property to `true`.
 In this way, Manatee.Trello will know that this DTO can be used as a new data source for that entity.

 That's it.
 Manatee.Trello will now use your JSON serializer through the wrappers you have provided.